2020 First-generation Student Success Conference

 The First Forward application will close on Wednesday, December 18, 2019, at 11:59 PM ET.
 Soon after the close of the application, the review committee will begin the selection process.
-Accepted institutions will be notified by late-January, and notification will be sent via email, to the primary contact and president or senior leader included in the application.
+Institutions will be notified by late-January, and notification will be sent via email, to the primary contact as well asa president or senior leader included in the application.

 If you and your institution are located outside of the United States but you interested in learning more about the First Forward recognition program, please email the Center.